somecho/somecho.github.io/content/about/_index.md

 date: 2023-03-14T10:37:51+01:00
 ---

-## Let me talk about myself
-Hello!
+## 👋 Hello!
 I'm Somē.
 I'm a classically trained pianist and creative developer now retraining to chase my dream of becoming a software developer.

 Although I have a Masters in New Music Performance, I've always had a connection to